malthe/dobbin/src/dobbin/README.txt

 The transaction was committed.

->>> len(new_storage)
+>>> new_db.tx_count
 6

-If try to commit the transaction in the main thread, we get a read conflict; the reason why it's not a write conflict is that the storage first catches up on new transactions which causes a read conflict.
+If we attempt a commit in the main thread, a read conflict is raised;
+the reason why it's not a write conflict is that the database first catches up on new transactions.

 >>> transaction.commit()
 Traceback (most recent call last):